 The student is responsible for locating a practicum site and preceptor.
 We must be affiliated with the agency or hospital and the preceptor must also be approved by the Practicum Coordinator.
 We are able to create new affiliations with sites upon request.
 Please make sure this is something you are able to do before becoming a student at SUNY Delhi.
 There are no agencies that are under any obligation to provide practicum experiences for our BSN students, it is always student driven.

 You will have access to our list of BSN affiliated agencies once you are enrolled as a student in our program.
 The sites we are currently affiliated with are not under any obligation to take SUNY Delhi RN to BSN students for practicum courses.
 A contract will be initiated with a new site by the BSN practicum coordinator, upon receipt of the necessary information required by the student.
+Please note, some agencies out-of-state may not be able to accept our students because of state-wide legal requirements.

 The BSN Practicum Coordinator is also available to offer guidance on how to select and secure a preceptor at an appropriate site.
 Please don’t hesitate to contact the BSN Practicum Coordinator, Laura Ziemba, for any further questions at 607-746-4427 or email@example.com.